vishal-android-freak/React-Resources/all-about-redux.md

 ## Overview

-Redux can be classified i
+Redux can be classified into
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDAyMzcwOTU0XX0=
+eyJoaXN0b3J5IjpbLTE2NDcwODg2MjFdfQ==
 -->